mbaske/grid-sensor/README.md

 }
 ```

-For the dangerous barrel, the component inspector looks like this.
+For the dangerous barrel, the component inspector looks like this:

 ![Detection Inspector Settings](Images/insp-detect3.png)